 The organization code is 3 or 4 digits in length, and represents the department or unit to which the fund belongs.

 ACCT – What was the nature of the transaction?

-Account codes are six digits in length, and are meant to represent the nature of each individual transaction as much as possible.
+Account codes are six digits in length, and are meant to represent the nature of each individual transaction.
 There are many different revenue and expense codes, and care should be used in choosing the appropriate code.
-A list of commonly used account codes can be found here; however, if the account description does not seem sufficient, access the entire account listing in FAST Finance Reporting using the FOAPAL codes reports option, or contact your Fund Administrator.

 PROG – Where was the money spent?

 The program code represents the functional use of the fund.
-These codes default for all transactions and it is not necessary to include it on any claim or form.
+These codes default for all transactions and it is not necessary to include it on any report or form.

 ACTV – What is the specific purpose of the transaction?

-Activity codes are optional, but in many cases they may be used by the fund owner to add further detail to each transaction.
-In the case of some research funds, activity codes may be required for reporting purposes.
+Activity codes are optional, but may be used by to add further detail to a transaction.
+In the case of some research Funds, activity codes may be required for reporting purposes.

 Click here to read about fund-orgn security.